-- a planned online safety programme should be provided as part of IT/PHSE/other lessons and should be regularly revisited this will cover both the use of IT and new technologies in school and outside school. - key online safety messages should be reinforced as part of a planned programme of assemblies and tutorial/pastoral activities. - pupils should be taught in all lessons to be critically aware of the materials/content they access on-line and be guided to validate the accuracy of information. - pupils should be taught to acknowledge the source of information used and to respect copyright when using material accessed from the internet.

-- pupils should be supported in building resilience to radicalisation by providing a safe environment for talking about such issues. - pupils should be helped to understand the need for the pupil AUP and encouraged to adopt safe and responsible use of IT, the internet and mobile devices both within and outside school. - Staff should act as good role models in their use of IT, the internet and mobile devices.
+- a planned online safety programme will be provided as part of IT/PHSE/other lessons and will be regularly revisited - this will cover both the use of IT and new technologies in school and outside school. - key online safety messages will be reinforced as part of a planned programme of assemblies and pastoral activities. - pupils will be taught in all lessons to be critically aware of the materials and content they access online and be guided to validate the accuracy of information. - pupils will be taught to acknowledge the source of information used and to respect copyright when using - material accessed on the internet. - pupils will be supported in building resilience to radicalisation by providing a safe environment for talking about such issues. - pupils will be helped to understand the need for the pupil AUP and encouraged to adopt safe and responsible use of IT, the internet and mobile devices both within and outside school. - Staff will act as good role models in their use of IT, the internet and mobile devices.

-Education - parents / carers
+Education - parents/carers

-Many parents and carers have only a limited understanding of online safety risks and issues, yet they play an essential role in the education of their children and in the monitoring/regulation of the children's online experiences.
+Some parents and carers have only a limited understanding of online safety risks and issues, yet they play an essential role in the education of their children and in the monitoring and regulation of the children's on-line behaviours.
 Parents may underestimate how often children and young people come across potentially harmful and inappropriate material on the internet and may be unsure about how to respond.

-The school will therefore seek to provide information and awareness to parents and carers through:
+Mill Water School will therefore seek to provide information and awareness to parents and carers through:

-- Letters, newsletters, website

-- Parents evenings, Parents' Support Group

-- Reference to the ParentInfo website and the Digital Parenting Magazine (via School Website)
+- Newsletters and the school website (Online Safety Section) - Parents' Support Group - Reference to ParentInfo, Digital Parenting Magazine and other key online safety sites (via School Website)